Skip to main content

 NEWS / 20 March 2026

-On Thursday the 19th of March, 5th year Drama, Film & Theatre Studies (DFTS) students gained exclusive access to the set of Lenny Abrahamson’s (Room, Normal People, Conversations with Friends) new film set in Dublin’s Jewish community in the late 1970s.
+On Thursday the 19th of March, 5th year Drama, Film and Theatre Studies (DFTS) students gained exclusive access to the set of Lenny Abrahamson’s (Room, Normal People, Conversations with Friends) new film set in Dublin’s Jewish community in the late 1970s.

 The production crew were shooting on location in the Synagogue in Terenure for the day, filming a Bar Mitzvah scene.
 They had a large crew, with 97 extras and extensive equipment.
 The stars Eve Hewson and Tom Burke were on set in costume, and students got a glimpse of them as they viewed the shoot from the balcony.